Pranayama

 Nadi Shodhana Pranayama (Alternate Nostril Breathing)

 Nadi Shodhana, also known as Alternate Nostril Breathing, is a strong breathing practice with comprehensive benefits.
-This exercise is aimed at cleaning and rejuvenating your vital energy channels, thus the name nadi sodhana (purification of nadis).
+This exercise aims to clean and rejuvenate your vital energy channels, thus the name nadi sadhana (purification of nadis).
 With this exercise, we breathe through only one nostril at a time.

-The right nostril is the Pingala Nadi (Sun principle or body), and the left nostril represents Ida nadi (moon principle or mind).
-In alternate nostril breathing, one inhales through right and exhales through left and vice versa.
+The right nostril is the Pingala Nadi (Sun principle or body), and the left nostril represents Ida nadi (Moon principle or mind).
+In alternate nostril breathing, one inhales through the right and exhales through the left and vice versa.
 This purifies the Ida and Pingala nadis.

 The objective of Nadi Shodhana is to balance physical and mental energy.
 It is advised for all sorts of health concerns.
 Hatha Yoga principle says all health concerns are due to an imbalance between Ida and Pingala nadis.
 Nadi Shodhana is meant to balance these two forces.